on21life/docs.swimm.io/desktop/welcome.md

 ---
 slug: /
-sidebar_position: 1
+sidebar_position: 0
 ---

-# Swimm's Desktop App Documentation
+# Swimm's Desktop

 **If you're using the Web App, [you want to head over here](/docs).**